Cities Count: Preparing for the 2020 Census

 "Municipal governments have an important relationship with the census — both as consumers of the invaluable data it gathers and as partners in ensuring the complete and accurate count of our cities."

 The National League of Cities (NLC) supports the Census Bureau’s mission to “serve as the nation’s leading provider of quality data about its people and economy.”
-We also understand the many ways in which Census Bureau data impact a city.
+We also understand the many ways in which Census Bureau data impact a municipality.
 These resources have been assembled to provide local leaders with objective information about and resources to prepare for the upcoming 2020 Census.

-Why the Census Matters to Cities
+Why the Census Matters to Municipalities

 - The census provides the most reliable and complete data for research, decision making and planning for both the public and private sectors.
 Academic institutions, medical facilities, businesses of all sizes and all levels of government rely on census data to inform their research, decision making and planning.
 While the decennial census only asks a few basic questions, the population counts and demographic data that it produces serve as a benchmark for most other current statistics that help us gain deeper insights into our communities.